flynx/pWiki/bootstrap/Doc/Path.md

 In pWiki, there is no distinction between a page and a _directory_, thus we do not use the later term, instead, we may use the term _sub-page_.

+Paths are case sensitive.

 **Page**
 _A set of data associated with a path._

-A page is identified by it's path, but this does not require that every sub-path of that path must exist.
+A page is identified by it's path, but this does not require every sub-path of that path to exist -- the full path is the identifier, not a sequence of path parts.

-XXX a word about bootstrap pages that can't be deleted...
+Some pages are _bootstrapped_, i.e. are predefined in pWiki, these pages can be overridden but can not be removed.

 **View**